bonomali/new-project-ny/README.md

 ## Architecture

-This repository contains three docker images that represent a front-end, back-end, and storage service.
-Normally we would probably have these as three separate repositories but for learning and proof of concept purposes we'll put them all in separate directories here.
+This repository contains two docker images that represent a web and storage service.
+Normally we would probably have these as separate repositories but for learning and proof of concept purposes we'll put them all in separate directories here.

 For more details on specific processes or systems, see the wiki.